JumbleBumble/DCActivity-Changer/README.md

 # DCActivity-Changer
-Let's you change your discord activity to whatever you want.
+Let's you change your discord activity to whatever you want using a GUI.

 INSTALLATION: